 QI – THE STANDARD FOR WIRELESS CHARGING

 Wireless power isn’t a new concept.
 The idea was conceived in the late 1800s when visionary scientist and engineer Nikola Tesla began powering lights remotely.
-The same principles have led to Qi wireless power, the global standard for charging mobile devices through wireless power transmission.
+The same principles have led to Qi, the global standard for charging mobile devices through wireless power transmission.

-Qi allows product developers and manufacturers to change the way that people and devices interact with power and data by enabling low-cost, efficient wireless power.
+Qi allows product developers and manufacturers to change the way that people and devices interact with power and data.
 It dynamically seeks resonance and optimizes power transfer under multiple, varying load conditions and spatial configurations.
 It can be utilized essentially anywhere traditional power needs exist.
 It is a revolutionary advancement unleashing a new world of creative options – power and data can be efficiently transmitted to virtually any electrical device without the constraints of plugs, power cords and chargers.

 NO MORE CORDS